matter-labs/zksync-era/docs/guides/external-node/00_quick_start.md

 You can see the status of the node (after recovery) in [local grafana dashboard](http://localhost:3000/d/0/external-node).

-Those commands start ZkSync node locally inside docker.
+Those commands start zkSync node locally inside docker.

 The HTTP JSON-RPC API can be accessed on port `3060` and WebSocket API can be accessed on port `3061`.